SAT: 2D Semantics Assisted Training for 3D Visual Grounding: How does SAT help?

 How could SAT achieve the large improvement over the non-SAT baseline and the state of the art?
 We conjecture that SAT learns a better 3D representation $F^{O}$ for noisy object point clouds with the assist of 2D semantics.
 Consequently, we observe consistent 3D grounding accuracy improvements on samples with different target object classes, number of distractors, query lengths/types, \etc, as shown in the performance breakdown in the supplementary material.

 We use linear probing~\cite{zhang2017split,goyal2019scaling,chen2020generative} to evaluate the quality of the learned 3D object representations $F^{O}$ in different models.
-Specifically, we keep the pre-trained grounding network fixed and train a linear classifier that maps each proposal feature $F_m^{O}$ into one of Nr3D's $607$ object classes.
-We report the top-1 accuracy.
-Similar to the use of linear probing in representation learning~\cite{zhang2017split,goyal2019scaling,chen2020generative}, we consider a higher linear probing accuracy the indicator of a better 3D object representation $F^{O}$ for grounding.
+Specifically, we keep the pre-trained grounding network fixed and train a linear classifier that maps each proposal feature $F_m^{O}$ into one of Nr3D's $607$ object classes. \eat{We report the top-1 accuracy.} Because no classification annotation is seen during the grounding network training, we evaluate learned representations $F^{O}$ by the object classification accuracy.
+Similar to the use of linear probing in representation learning~\cite{zhang2017split,goyal2019scaling,chen2020generative}, we consider a higher linear probing accuracy the indicator of a better 3D object representation $F^{O}$.

 Table~\ref{table:probe} shows the linear probing accuracy on Nr3D.
 SAT improves the linear probing accuracy from $35.7\%$ to $60.1\%$, compared with the non-SAT baseline.
 The significant improvement supports the conjecture that SAT learns a better 3D object representation with 2D semantics in training\eat{to help 3D visual grounding}.
 We observe similar improvements in the full fine-tuning setting, where all layers are updated for object classification.
 It is worth noting that SAT's effectiveness in generating better 3D object representations may hold the promise of benefiting not only 3D vision-language tasks such as grounding~\cite{achlioptas2020referit3d,chen2019scanrefer} and captioning~\cite{chen2020scan2cap}, but also 3D semantic understanding tasks such as 3D scene graph prediction~\cite{armeni20193d,wald2020learning}.